SkeletalCodes/Crypto-Widget-Template/README.md

 Configure Your Wallet Addresses

-To use the widget with your own wallets, open the file:
+To use the widget with your own wallets, open:

 index.html

 Navigate to the constants section near the top of the file.
-You will see this code:
+You will see:

 const ADDRESSES = {
   bitcoin: "YOUR_BITCOIN_ADDRESS",